instantiator/mvp-rocketship-template/README.md

 ![A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.](documentation/images/rocket-mvp.png "A diagram illustrating several services, each with access to a database; behind an API gateway, which has access to an auth service.
 A web app and mobile app both have access to the API Gateway and auth service, too.")

+Included in this template:

 - [x] SAM template
 - [x] Functions (Lambda)
 - [x] API Gateway
 - [x] Database (DynamoDb)
 - [x] Auth (Cognito)

+Not included in this template:

+* Web and mobile apps

 ## AWS services and costs